-Rakesh runs a privately-owned stock trading firm called RARE Enterprises.
+Rakesh was also the man behind his privately-owned stock trading firm called RARE Enterprises.

 The name of the firm is derived from the initials of Rakesh and his wife Rekha Jhunjhunwala.

-During his long successful career in the stock market, Jhunjhunwala has invested in numerous notable companies.
-One of the prominent companies is Titan in which he reportedly holds about 4.8% stock.
-Similarly, he has invested in CRISIL, Aurobindo Pharma, Praj Industries, NCC, Aptech Limited, Ion Exchange, MCX, Fortis Healthcare, Lupin, VIP Industries, Geojit Financial Services, Rallis India, Jubilant Life Sciences, etc.
+During his long successful career in the stock market, Jhunjhunwala invested in numerous notable companies.
+One of the prominent companies is Titan in which he reportedly held about 4.8% stock.
+Similarly, he had invested in CRISIL, Aurobindo Pharma, Praj Industries, NCC, Aptech Limited, Ion Exchange, MCX, Fortis Healthcare, Lupin, VIP Industries, Geojit Financial Services, Rallis India, Jubilant Life Sciences, etc.

 Contribution To The Community

-Being the Big Bull of the Indian stock market, Jhujhunwala indulges in philanthropic work like nutrition and education.
-He also plans to give away 25% of his overall wealth to charity by the year 2020.
+Being the Big Bull of the Indian stock market, Jhujhunwala indulged in philanthropic work like nutrition and education.
+He also planned to give away 25% of his overall wealth to charity by the year 2020.

-Rakesh Jhunjhunwala has his fair share of contribution to the community as he contributes to St Jude, which runs shelters for cancer-affected children, Agastya International Foundation, and Arpan, an organization that helps in creating awareness among children on sexual exploitation.
+Rakesh Jhunjhunwala had his fair share of contributions to the community as he contributed to St Jude, which runs shelters for cancer-affected children, Agastya International Foundation, and Arpan, an organization that helps in creating awareness among children on sexual exploitation.

-He also contributes to the Ashoka University, Friends of Tribals Society, and Olympic Gold Quest.
-He is currently planning to build an eye hospital in Navi Mumbai, which will perform 15,000 eye surgeries free of cost.
+He also contributed to the Ashoka University, Friends of Tribals Society, and Olympic Gold Quest.

-He currently has holdings in 37 stocks and his current net worth is estimated to be Rs 19, 695.3 crores.
-With being the Chairman of an Indian digital entertainment company namely Hungama digital media he has produced movies like Shamitabh, English-vinglish, and Ki and Ka.
+With being the Chairman of an Indian digital entertainment company namely Hungama digital media, he produced movies like Shamitabh, English-vinglish, and Ki and Ka.

 Reaching upto such a high position in one of the most competitive markets of the world is not an easy task nor does it happen overnight.
-Rakesh beholds certain leadership qualities and values that have made him what he is today.
+It was his leadership qualities and values that made him the biggest ‘Big Bull’.

-Rakesh Jhunjhunwala does not believe in comparison.
-He just sits tight on his investments, he doesn’t care whether the stock he has owned is going up or down.
+Rakesh Jhunjhunwala never believed in comparison.
+He used to sit tight on his investments and never cared whether the stock he owned was going up or down.

-He believes in thoroughly understanding the assignment.
-Mr Jhunjhunwala does his whole research before investing in a stock, and once he has done the homework, he invests in the company and sits on his investment for a really long time.
-His average holding period is more than 3 years.
+He believed in thoroughly understanding the assignment.
+Mr Jhunjhunwala did his whole research before investing in a stock, and once he had done the homework, he used to invest in the company and sit on his investment for a really long time.

-He has a sharp vision for the future and doesn’t rush into things.
-He doesn’t sell the stock just because it has risen 100% over a year unless there are serious challenges with the future growth of the company.
+He had a sharp vision for the future and didn’t rush into things.
+He didn’t sell the stock just because it had risen 100% over a year unless there were serious challenges with the future growth of the company.
 During the crisis in airline stocks, SpiceJet lost 50% in value but he didn’t sell a single stock.